ARCHER2-HPC/archer2-website/ecse/calls/index.md

 ### Scope of eCSE call

-Examples of eCSE work could be
+Examples of eCSE work for ARCHER2 could be:

 * Implementation of algorithmic improvements within an existing code in a portable manner